EvgenSuit/PrivacyPolicies/CoverAI Privacy Policy.md

 - Firebase Analytics, which helps a developer improve and adjust the product to specific audiences
 - Advertising ID, which is used to diagnose and fix bugs, as well as to make future improvements
 - COARSE_LOCATION, which is used to search the web for jobs in the country where a user is located
+- WRITE_EXTERNAL_STORAGE, which is required to download cover letters in PDF to local storage
 - Gemini API, which is used to generate compelling cover letters (consider referring to the API's privacy policy)

 ### Additional data used to provide necessary user experience